For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 Under certain conditions, landlords can keep all or a portion of a tenant’s security deposit.
 In the state of Virginia, the allowable deductions include:

-• Unpaid rent with reasonable late payment charges specified in the rental agreement.
+• Unpaid rent with reasonable late rent payment charges specified in the rental agreement.

-• Unpaid utility bills upon the end of the lease.
+• Unpaid utility bills upon the end of the lease agreement.

 • Other charges that are agreed upon by both parties in the rental agreement.

-• Damages for breach of the lease contract or rental agreement.
+• Damages for breach of the lease or rental agreement.

-• Loss or damage to the property as a result of noncompliance with the tenants' obligations, such as the following:
+• Loss or damage to the dwelling unit as a result of noncompliance with the tenants' obligations, such as the following:

 • Non-compliance with the building and housing codes with regard to health and safety.